facioquo/facioquo.com/about.md

 <p style="text-align:center;"><a button class="fq-button" href="https://github.com/facioquo">Join us on GitHub</a></p>

-We affiliated with and sponsored by [Skender Co.](https://skenderco.com), a U.S. based company.
+We are affiliated with and sponsored by [Skender Co.](https://skenderco.com), a U.S. based company.
 They pay our website hosting fees and provide advice on our projects.
 Skender Co. is also a contributor to our open-source projects and a manager of our GitHub organization.